Dudley: Modern day

 Dudley was developed substantially in the early 20th century, with the construction of many entertainment venues including a theatre and cinemas, with two indoor shopping centres being added later in the century.
 The grounds of Dudley Castle were converted into a zoo in 1937 by the Earl of Dudley, with buildings designed by architect Berthold Lubetkin.
 A reported 250,000 people attempted to visit the site upon the first day of opening.

 In World War II, Dudley was bombed on several occasions.
-On 19 November 1940 a Luftwaffe bomb demolished a public house in the town centre and damaged several nearby buildings including St Thomas's Church and the new Co-Operative department store, but there were no fatalities.
-However, on the same night a landmine was dropped in the Oakham area of the town and demolished a section of council houses in City Road, resulting in the deaths of 10 people and injuring many others.
+In September 1940 a Luftwaffe bomb demolished The Three Swans public house in the town centre and damaged several nearby buildings including St Thomas's Church and the new Co-Operative department store, but there were no fatalities.
+On 19 November 1940 a landmine was dropped in the Oakham area of the town and demolished a section of council houses in City Road, resulting in the deaths of 10 people and injuring many others.
 On 12 August 1941, four people were killed when another landmine was dropped in nearby Birch Crescent.
 These were the only fatal air raids on Dudley.

+Dudley thrived in the post-war economic boom in the Midlands, with growing industries and affluence.
+To meet the labour shortage, the town became home to communities from the British Commonwealth, including the Caribbean and South Asia.
+Most famously, this included the parents of Lenny Henry who moved to Dudley in the late 1950s.
+As elsewhere, these communities faced hardships such as workplace racism, poor housing and physical violence - the worst example of this were the large-scale riots of 1962.